dingo/api-docs/Authentication.md

 If you're developing for a legacy system or require some other form of authentication you may implement your own provider.

 Your authentication provider should implement `Dingo\Api\Contract\Auth\Provider`.
 If authentication succeeds your provider should return an instance of the authenticated user.
-If authentication fails your provider should thrown a `Symfony\Component\HttpKernel\Exception\UnauthorizedHttpException`.
+If authentication fails your provider should throw a `Symfony\Component\HttpKernel\Exception\UnauthorizedHttpException`.

 ```php
 use Illuminate\Http\Request;